mygamedevtools/scene-loader/README.md

 3. Unload the loading scene.

 That's four operations now.
-The `TransitionToScene` and `TransitionToSceneAsync` methods let you only provide where you want to go from the currently active scene and if you want an intermediary scene (loading scene for example).
+The `TransitionToScene` and `TransitionToSceneAsync` methods let you only provide where you want to go from the **current active scene** and if you want an intermediary scene (loading scene for example).

+Also, aside from transitioning from the current active scene, you can also use the `TransitionToSceneFromScenes` and `TransitionToSceneFromAll` alternatives:

+- `TransitionToSceneFromScenes` - unloads a given group of scenes during transition.
+- `TransitionToSceneFromAll` - unloads all loaded scenes during transition.

+Just like the regular `Transition` methods, its variants also have single/multiple scene options as well as async options.

 [_[back to top]_](#advanced-scene-manager)